 - 10:00 AM: Snack time!

-- 10:30 AM: Everyone will probably be energized after a snack, so this is a great time to do a circle time!
-Circle time means going over letters or numbers with flashcards (or however you choose to review) with your little ones.
-This circle time can also be used for arts and crafts.
+- 10:30 AM: Now for the most essential part of the day if you’re creating a stay at home mom schedule for 3 year olds!
+Everyone will probably be energized after a snack, so this is a great time to do a circle time!
+Circle time means going over letters or numbers with flashcards with your little ones.
 This is something I learned from my mom who has a preschool teacher for years and then stayed home with all my siblings and I. It’s really awesome to be part of your kids learning, especially those foundational things.

 - 11:30 AM: Prep and eat lunch.
 Bonus tip; pack your school-aged kids lunches for the next day at this time.
 It’s better than rushing to do it in the morning.